d6y/richard.dallaway.com/_posts/2016-08-30-exoplanet-safari.md

 Alpha Centauri is a system of two stars, and a third orbiting those two called Proxima Centauri which is the closest to our sun.

-Here’s the artist impression: Prox b, with Prox Ci here, and these points, if you can make them out, is the pair of Alpha Centauri A and B. They orbit each other every 80 years.
+Here’s the artist impression: Prox b, with Prox C here, and these points, if you can make them out, is the pair of Alpha Centauri A and B. They orbit each other every 80 years.
 And we think Prox C orbits them.

 Prox b was found via the RV method, looking for the wobble of the star.
 So the mass we know is at least 1.3x Earth, and we don't know the radius.
 Not yet.
 It is presumed to be rocky.